cabloy/zova/zova-docs/guide/techniques/model/sync-data.md

 ## cookie

-The following demonstrates storing the user Token in a cookie, and the data will be retained when the page is refreshed.
+The following demonstrates storing the user Token in a cookie, and the data will be retained when the page is refreshed

 ### How to define